Real Red Magic

 It was also heavy on the bloodshed, because that was Lenin’s personal brand: he murdered over 8 million of his own people by starvation, torture, and summary execution.
 If you want to make a communist omelet, you gotta break millions and millions of eggs, by which I mean people.
 Lenin’s recipe drowned Russia in a thick, red soup that could not be mistaken for borscht.

-Putting aside all this blood, perhaps at that particular moment in time, people could be forgiven for thinking that this was the culmination of Marxist prophecy, proving that the magic of communism was real.
-But by 1947, the illusion had worn thin, and American socialists had come to understand that Russia was an embarrassing disaster.
+Putting aside all this blood, perhaps—at that particular moment in time—people could be forgiven for thinking that this was the culmination of Marxist prophecy, proving that the magic of communism was real.
+But by 1947, the illusion had worn thin, and American socialists came to understand that Russia was an embarrassing disaster.
 And in 1991, it mercifully collapsed under its own weight, leaving behind a totalitarian regime that was unburdened by the need to pretend to be true to Marxism, even though it was still beloved by nostalgic commies worldwide.

 There were other attempts in other places and all of them ended poorly.
 Every.
 Last.
 One.
 Right now, we are long past the optimistic days of early-stage socialism, when there was still some reason to hold on to the hope that communism could actually work.
 We are firmly in the depressing days of late-stage socialism, when we have learned the hard way that communism will always fail, and always do so in the worst possible way, while hurting the most people in the process.